ANALYSIS-Can Biden's compromise strategy fix a divided US?

 "A lot of Americans are very disaffected by mainstream politics and by the compromises that the Democrats have made," said Premilla Nadasen, a professor of history at Columbia University's Barnard College.

-Biden's own popularity has withered over the course of his term, now standing at around 40%.
+Biden's own popularity has withered over the course of his term, and is now standing at around 40%.

 COMPROMISE